ipfabric/docs/docs/support/known_issues/Vendors/Fortinet_FortiGate.md

 ### Make The Created Admin Profile Global (VDOMs Only)

-If you have Virtual Domains (VDOMs) enabled, you have to follow this procedure to make the created admin profile global.
+If Virtual Domains (VDOMs) are enabled, follow this procedure to make the created admin profile global.
 It means that administrators having this profile will be able to work with all VDOMs.
 By default, only the default *prof_admin* profile is set as global.

 1. Connect to the FortiGate via SSH or Telnet or use the console in the top right corner (version 5.6 and above) or at the dashboard (version 5.4 and below)